rschristopher/ischristtrue.com/src/truth.md

  spiritually dead atheists
  and the spiritually weak humanists.
-All of these seemingly disparate worldviews share a singular and notable feature;
- to weaken and reject Christianity, which just so happens to be the origin of "knowable objective truth".
+All of these seemingly disparate worldviews share a singular and notable feature: to weaken and reject Christianity, which just so happens to be the origin of "knowable objective truth".